Making historic abuse claims

 Overview

-If you were in state care before 2008 and you experienced physical, sexual or mental abuse or neglect and in care, you may want to make a historic abuse claim.
+If you were in state care before 2008 and you experienced physical, sexual, or mental abuse or neglect while in care, you may want to make a historic abuse claim.

 Since 2006, victims of abuse in state care have been able to make a claim directly to the Ministry of Social Development or Ministry of Education through a dispute resolution process, rather than going through the courts.